-190 Exception Handling: Initially, the raw serial port data undergoes frame header and frame trailer verification to ensure data integrity.
+Q. Zhang et al.: High-precision magnetometer system for human-occupied vehicles data integrity.
 Subsequently, an XOR checksum is performed on the raw serial port data to prevent the propagation of erroneous data to subsequent processing stages in the presence of interference.
-Data that fails the checksum is treated as packet loss.
+Data that fail the checksum are treated as packet loss.